nasa/Transform-to-Open-Science/Module_3/Lesson_1/readme.md

 ## Benefits of Open Data

 Data underpins almost all of science.
 Openly sharing data with others enables reproducibility, transparency, validation, reuse, and collaborations.
-Data plays a significant role in our day-to-day lives.
-Open data, in particular, plays a key role.
-Open data are only common in our society and you have likely already benefited from this form in some way.
 The impacts of open data include facilitating:

 ---